On this page

 Do you have a newsletter or some form of communication to inform me of issues of interest to my business?

-How will you be informed, particularly of any changes to legislation?
+Find out how you'll be informed, particularly of any changes to legislation?

 How do you bill and what will I get for my money?

 What research journals and services does the practice subscribe to?
-Even if you have never heard of them, flick through them.

 When should I contact an accountant?